Parents vs. Driving Instructors: Who Should You Choose?

 - Instructors know what they’re doing.
 In many cases, instructors have spent years teaching teenage drivers like you and they’re extremely good at what they do.
 They’re kept up-to-date on new driving and safety information.
 They are able to detect problem areas for students and help them hone in on specific skills that may otherwise be overlooked.

 - You’ll get to use a specially equipped vehicle.
-Typically, driver education instructors use vehicles with extra brakes and other safety features to provide the safest driving experience for students and instructors.
-Driver education vehicles are likely more modern in terms of basic driving technology as well.
+Typically, instructors use special vehicles with extra brakes and other safety features to provide the safest driving experience for students and instructors.
+Driving school vehicles are likely more modern in terms of basic driving technology as well.

 - Instructors can offer more help regarding the road test.
 Instructors know just about everything you’ll be tested on during the road test, making them great people to ask if you have any questions.
 You may even be able to take the road test with your driving instructor as some driving schools offer testing services as well.